rafikhoceini/test/README.md

-since i added comment at the end, github created another folder that takes to the battery column elevator that have comments on them, look at file that has
+since i added comment at the end, github created another folder that takes to the battery column elevator that have comments on them, look at file that says "comments made all done"

 #Description